- Business of Aging

 We incorporate the social determinants of health into everything we do to ensure our residents thrive in mind, body, and spirit.

-Our quality of life depends on many things, including having a decent place to live, access to healthcare, adequate finances to pay for necessities, and loving family and friends.
+Our quality of life depends on factors such as having a decent place to live, access to healthcare, sufficient finances for necessities, and supportive family and friends.
 These things, often referred to as the social determinants of health, are the focus of St. Mary in each of our affordable apartment communities.

-We execute our mission through real estate development and service coordination, building accessible, safe, and affordable apartment homes for older people, and giving them access to in-house experts who help them navigate complex networks of healthcare, social service, and government agencies to get the care and services they need.
+We fulfill our mission through faith, real estate development, and supportive services by building accessible, safe, and affordable apartment homes for older adults.
+Our in-house experts assist residents in navigating complex healthcare, social service, and government agency networks to obtain necessary care and services.

 SAFE, AFFORDABLE HOUSING